 - Accessibility plan

+- > Child protection and safeguarding

-- > Complaints
+- > Concerns and complaints

-- > Equality information and objectives
+- > Equality and diversity

 - > First aid

 - > Health and safety

-- Safeguarding

 - > Special educational needs information report and policy

 15. Asthma Policy

 The school recognises that asthma is a serious medical condition for a very large number of students and that these students must have access to their reliever medications (inhalers).